hybridgroup/gocv-site/content/getting-started/linux.md

 		opencv lib version: 3.3.1

 You might want to copy the `env.sh` script into your own projects, to make it easier to setup these vars when building your own code.

+If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.sh` must have been executed as described above):

+        go install gocv.io/x/gocv